TiagoGoddard/AdventureLandDrops/README.md

     game_log('Thank you for contributing your drop data!', '#FFFF00');
 });
 ```

+Then you will be reporting kill/drops to the database and you can use `parent.upgradeit`, `parent.compoundit` and `parent.exchangeit` functions.

 Or do it yourself:
 [Javascript code to contribute available here](script.js)